t-nair/hybrid-bsm-pricer/README.md

 * Fusion layer combines outputs into one volatility metric - linear regressor with weights for GARCH vs. RNN outputs based on recent market conditions
 * Residual correction module using MLP to predict error
 * Jump detection module
- * When jump detected: adds a small correction term to the price
+ * When jump detected: adds a small correction term to the price using a HMM
 # notes
 ## basic info
 * Stock: (a.k.a. equity) security that represents the ownership of a fraction of the issuing corporation